young-trigold/my_promise/README.md

-# promise in ECMAScript Specification 2025
+# reimplement promise in ECMAScript Specification 2025 using ES5 API